 On-line training regarding the NEPA/404 MOU is available on the Division of Environmental Analysis' Training on Demand website.

 23 USC 139 requires lead agencies to establish a plan and schedule for coordinating public and agency participation and comment during the environmental review process.
-This plan must be developed no later than 90 days following the NOI and must involve the participating agencies because the plan will include responsibilities and timeframes for actions by participating agencies, including actions required to be included in the permitting timetable established by OFD.
+This plan must be developed no later than 90 days following the NOI and must involve the participating agencies because the plan will include responsibilities and timeframes for actions by participating agencies, including milestones for all environmental reviews and authorizations required.
 The schedule must be shared with the public and the participating agencies.
-The plan may include programmatic elements (such as the 2006 NEPA/404 MOU and the Section 106 PA) that are consistent with 23 USC 139 and OFD.
-A template has been developed for the coordination plan.
+The plan may include programmatic elements (such as the 2006 NEPA/404 MOU and the Section 106 PA) that are consistent with 23 USC 139.
+A template has been developed for the coordination plan (DOCX).
 Please refer to the FHWA/FTA Revised Environmental Review Process Guidance for Public Comment on Coordination and Schedule for questions and answers on developing the Coordination Plan.
 Note, this guidance does not reflect changes made due to the FAST Act.
 See the In-Depth Questions and Answers on the changes to 23 U.S.C. § 139 as they relate to FHWA, FRA, and FTA projects for additional information on Coordination Plans and schedule.
-The coordination plan and permitting timetable should outline (1) how the lead agency has divided the responsibilities for compliance with the various aspects of the environmental review process, and (2) how the lead agency will provide the opportunities for input from the public and other agencies, in accordance with applicable laws, regulations, and policies.
+The coordination plan should outline (1) how the lead agency has divided the responsibilities for compliance with the various aspects of the environmental review process, and (2) how the lead agency will provide the opportunities for input from the public and other agencies, in accordance with applicable laws, regulations, and policies.
 The plan also should identify coordination points, such as:

 - Pre-NOI preliminary scoping activities

 - Identification of the range of alternatives